notDuyLam/todo-app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is created and owned by notDuyLam (Nguyen Duy Lam).
+All rights reserved.

 ## 🙏 Acknowledgments